- 16 to 20 years old. Must be able to graduate the semester after your 21st birthday.

 Step 1: Complete an Application Packet

 - Get and complete the entire application packet, and please don’t forget to sign page three.
-The application packet can be mailed to you by calling 510.986.6941, picked up in person at Laney College at 900 Fallon Street, Building A, in Room 203 (second floor), or download the GTC Application Packet.
+The application packet can be downloaded here: GTC Application Packet.

 - Request a copy of your transcripts from all high schools that you have attended.